 Rev Jen isn’t your everyday clergy-lady.
 For one, she just released a book called Elf Girl, which includes anecdotes about her mis-adventures in drugs, her litany of crazy jobs—from wannabe MTV VJ to 7-Eleven employee—and her quirky activism with the Dance Liberation Front against the Cabaret Law—did you know it’s been illegal to dance in New York City since the 1920s!?
 (Unless you have a cabaret license.)

 She’s also been running the Lower East Side Troll Museum out of her apartment since 2000.
 Her museum features very rare trolls like a freakish two-headed one she calls the “Mona Lisa” of the museum.
 It's open to the public by appointment, but good luck getting in.

 Rev Jen just founded a movie company called ASS Studios (short for Art Star Scene) with her boyfriend and collaborator, Courtney Sell.
 People got Tasered at the first screening.
 The next screening, at the Bowery Poetry Club this Sunday, is supposed to be tamer, but we sort of doubt it.

 Your book talks a lot about the crazy jobs you used to have.
 Are you still working a ton on the side?

 Rev. Jen: I still work at the Tenement Museum two days a week.
 I won’t say what days because I don’t want anyone visiting me there!
 I sell paintings, I sell stuff on eBay… I just kind of scrape together a living.
 I write for Penthouse and Art Net sometimes.
 I used to write fan sites for Viacom and The WB.
-I can whip out 500 words about a shitty TV show faster than anyone on the planet.
+I can whip up 500 words about a shitty TV show faster than anyone on the planet.

-Elf Girl is your third novel, how is this one different from the others?
+Elf Girl is your third novel.
+How is this one different from the others?

 The next book I’m writing is more about relationships and sex and stuff.
 I’m writing two books at once right now.